SM 32x150 [2xM8] / N52 - magnetic roller

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Significant importance in modern technologies – are used in HDD drives, electric motors, medical equipment and very highly developed apparatuses.
+- Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment and very modern machines.

 Disadvantages of neodymium magnets: